spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/introduction-tutorials/tutorial-checkout-and-step-engine-spryker-commerce-os.md

 To finish the binding, in `src/Pyz/Shared/Checkout/Transfer`, extend `QuoteTransfer` and call it `checkout.transfer.xml`.

-When you add a new schema with exactly the same names for the schema file and the transfer object of the core ones, you are extending the transfer object.
+When you add a new schema with the same names for the schema file and the transfer object of the core ones, you extend the transfer object.

 Add the voucher field in the `Quote` transfer.